How To Track & Measure

 Choose Your Direct Mail Tracking Methods

-The golden rule when setting up tracking on your direct mail campaign is to make sure any point of contact listed on your direct mail piece – phone number, URL, coupon code, etc. – is unique and trackable.
+The golden rule when setting up tracking on your direct mail campaign is to make sure any point of contact listed on your direct mail piece – phone number, URL (website address), coupon code, etc. – is unique and trackable.
 Otherwise, you’ll have no way of attributing sales or leads to the campaign.